-- Review and choose a Web site for your participants' use. www.21classes.com is the site recommended for trainings due to its inherent arrangement as a community.
-You may choose another site from the Blogging Sites list in the Resources tab > Collaboration link or, if a district has its own blogging site, you should use it, if possible.
+- Review and choose a Web site for your participants' use.
+Use your education system's preferred blogging site or choose one from the Blogging Sites list in the Resources tab > Collaboration link or, if a district has its own blogging site, you should use it, if possible.

 - 2. Register and practice doing the following tasks on the blogging site so you can demonstrate the procedures when conducting Module 1: Teaching with Projects:

 - a.
 Register for an account.

 - b.
 Create a blog space titled Course Blog.

 - c.
 Design home page content and features (use the sample text from the Blog Prompts (DOC: 4 pages) document).

 - d.
 Review administrative settings (designate your blog as private and for invited members only).

 - e.
 Create a new entry.

 - f.
 Modify text.

 - g.
 Insert a picture.

 - h.
 Change the theme of the page (if applicable).

 - i.
 Post comments to an entry.

 Note: Refer to the Facilitator Blogging Tutorial (Doc; 11 pages) for information on setting up a blog for your course.
-These instructions apply to the blog site www.21classes.com but can serve as a reference for other blogging sites.
+These instructions apply to the blog site Edublogs but can serve as a reference for other blogging sites.